Hermès Symbiose: Marie-Pierre Bernard’s Twelve Surrealist Bags

-In BagWorld, few stories are as compelling as that of Marie-Pierre Bernard, the visionary designer behind Hermès' little-understood Symbiose line.
-This tale weaves together the realms of haute couture and sculpture, presenting a fascinating narrative of creativity, challenges, and triumph.
+In BagWorld, few stories are as compelling as that of Marie-Pierre Bernard, the visionary sculptor behind Hermès’ little-understood Symbiose line.
+This tale braids haute couture with sculpture—creativity, constraint, and ultimate triumph.

 A New Chapter with Hermès